Comparing Type Systems for Deadlock Freedom

 \subsubsection{Types with Usages}

-The type system for deadlock-freedom in~\cite{K06} exploits types with usages.
-Usages rely on \emph{obligations} and \emph{capabilities}, which are endowed with so-called \emph{levels} to describe inter-channel dependencies: \begin{enumerate}[label=$\bullet$] \item An obligation of level $n$ must be fulfilled by using only capabilities of level \emph{less than} $n$.
+The type system for deadlock freedom in~\cite{K06} exploits types with usages.
+Usages rely on \emph{obligations} and \emph{capabilities}, which are endowed with \emph{levels} to describe inter-channel dependencies: \begin{enumerate}[label=$\bullet$] \item An obligation of level $n$ must be fulfilled by using only capabilities of level \emph{less than} $n$.
 Said differently, an action of obligation $n$ may be prefixed by actions of capabilities less than $n$.

 \item For an action with capability of level $n$, there must exist a co-action with obligation of level \emph{less than} $n$ or \emph{equal to} $n$. \end{enumerate}